 How to Apply

-Students must apply online using the Application Instructions.
+Students must apply online using the Admissions (application) Instructions.
 All materials are submitted electronically.

-The Graduate School requires that you pay a fee before it will process your application.
+The Graduate School requires that you pay an application fee before it will process your application.

 Unofficial transcripts or academic records from ALL institutions should be uploaded directly to the online application.
 Once admitted, the University will request official copies of this material.